Dennis40816/HAND/README.md

 ### Nanopb & ProtoBuf

 > [!NOTE]
-> nanopb will be installed automatically by PlatformIO because the dependency of nanopb is already written in platformio.ini.
+> Nanopb will be installed automatically by PlatformIO because the dependency of Nanopb is already written in platformio.ini.

 Nanopb is a lightweight C implementation of Google's Protocol Buffers, tailored for embedded systems.
 It minimizes memory usage and code size, making it ideal for microcontrollers where the full ProtoBuf library would be too heavy.

-#### For nanopb and C output
+#### For Nanopb and C output

 ```bash
 # make sure you are in the root of the project